 As we knew the location of the favourite hotel The Tint in Phuket Town (about 1.5kms from the bus station), had the bus driver stop along the way; didn’t fancy walking the distance from the station to the hotel with full packs on our backs.

 Finally arrived after 10:00 pm to the friendly hotel staff and found our room – just as good as the stay 14 months’ ago.
 A couple of the ladies even remembered us – impressive!
 I highly recommend this hotel.

 From Phuket Town to Khao Lak

-After good-byes at the hotel, walked our packs in sweltering humidity the 1.5kms to the bus station, for the 2-hour local bus (90B) trip to Khao Lak.
+After good-byes at the hotel, walked our packs the 1.5 kilometres in sweltering humidity to the bus station, for the 2-hour local bus (90B) trip to Khao Lak.
 A painless exercise and guess this is because of familiarity with this whole area.

 Finally arrived at the next temporary accommodation: To Zleep Hotel.
 Lovely staff but rooms are on the small side for Thailand.
 Still, an ensuite is provided, a small fridge, and bottled water.
 Pillows are hard.
 Not much space for big packs and think this is a Flashpacker’s dig.

 Found out on the second night that a buffet breakfast was included in the room price.
 Breakfast the next morning was good and plentiful.

 Hired a bike today (225B/day) as it’s cheaper than using the Songthaews in Khao Lak.
 Because of the Cartel, tourists are ripped off handsomely.
 For the 3-month hire, I bartered the price down to 120B/day – bargain!
 This office has about 50 bikes for hire.
 Although only a 110cc, it’s big enough for travel to/from work in Khuk Khak.